JohnathanMarkSmith/johnathanmarksmith.github.com/_posts/2013-04-16-how-to-clone-a-local-git-repository.md

 comments: false
 ---

-I get access a good number of times "How do I clone a local Git Repository?".
+I get asked a good number of times "How do I clone a local Git Repository?".
 So do make it easy I am going to pust it on my blog site so I can just follow the link to in.  are you ready??

 This worked for me: